 Sometimes the spectacle frame is not suitable for you because the size and shape of eyeglasses and the temple size contribute to the clear and comfortable vision.
 Always use the eyeglasses frame recommended by the eye care professional.

 If you have a problem with squinting while looking at the computer screen or other gadgets, you might be suffering from digital eye strain or computer vision syndrome.
 It is a sign you need glasses with anti-reflective properties and blue light block feature.

 When your vision changes, you will be experiencing eye fatigue or strain.
 It is a clear sign you need glasses.
 Get your eyes checked and wear new prescription glasses to get rid of eye strain.

 Old glasses are the signs you need new glasses

 If you are using the same pair of glasses for more than a year, it’s probably time for new glasses because prescriptions change over time.
 Regular eye check-up helps your optometrist to detect any changes or improvements to your prescription.

-eyeglasses are parts of your lifestyle and fashion.
+eyeglasses are part of your lifestyle and fashion.
 So, you can change your eyeglasses if you change your profession or any lifestyle.
 For example, if you have started your career where you have to spend a lot of time working on your computer, then you should get eyeglasses with anti-reflection and blue cut properties.
 Similarly, if you have to spend a lot of time working outdoors, it’s better to wear photochromic eyeglasses.

 8 Signs you need reading glasses